 Some of the most popular job portals in Luxembourg are:

 In Luxembourg, almost every municipality offers its jobs and the requirements for these jobs vary depending on the specific position.
-Certainly, not all offers are for students but there usually are some offers suitable for students, sometimes they have a separate section for student jobs and sometimes you need to filter yourself through their offers.
+Indeed, not all offers are for students but there usually are some offers suitable for students, sometimes they have a separate section for student jobs and sometimes you need to filter yourself through their offers.

 The Unicareers Fair is open to all students and graduates with less than 5 years of experience.
+It serves as a platform for attendees to acquaint themselves with the current and sought-after vacancies in Luxembourg's dynamic job market.

 The jugendinfo.lu platform constantly offers jobs for students and teenagers and allows companies to publish their offers for hiring young people.
 Here you can find vacancies for vacations, weekend and evening jobs, internships, and a lot of useful information to accompany the employment process.